 \item We propose efficient data structures and algorithms to further speed up the global placement.
 Experimental results on a variety of machine learning accelerators show that, our approach is respectively on average $22.49X$ and $1.75X$ faster than {\em RePlAce} and {\em DREAMPlace} in terms of global placement runtime.
 Overall turnaround time is on par with that of {\em DREAMPlace}, despite (one-time) file IO runtime overheads that are due to OpenDB/OpenROAD integration.

-\item Experimental results using a variety of machine learning accelerators show that, compared with {\em RePlAce} and {\em DREAMPlace}, our approach achieves an average reduction in routed wirelength by $10\%$ and $7\%$, and total negative slack by $31\%$ and $34\%$, respectively.
+\item Experimental results on a variety of machine learning accelerators also show that in comparison with {\em RePlAce} and {\em DREAMPlace}, our approach achieves an average reduction of routed wirelength by $10\%$ and $7\%$, and of total negative slack by $31\%$ and $34\%$, respectively.

 \item Experimental results on the two largest {\em TILOS MacroPlacement Benchmarks} \cite{MacroPlacement} testcases show that compared with {\em RePlAce} and {\em DREAMPlace}, {\em DG-RePlAce} achieves much better timing metrics (WNS and TNS) measured post-route optimization.
 This suggests that the proposed dataflow-driven methodology is not limited to machine learning accelerators.